AzFrameworks/CAPolicyFramework/README.md

 ![Picture6](/pics/Picture6.png)

-To access Confidential and Highly Confidential applications, we recommend the following policies:
+To protect applications that handle Confidential or Highly Confidential data, the framework includes policies based on application-specific attributes.
+These policies use a custom DataSensitivity attribute set, including a Classification attribute with values such as “Confidential” and “Highly Confidential.”
+Conditional Access filters for applications with these attributes and applies stricter controls.

-**o	DLP001-Block-AllApps-AllUsers-RequireCompliantSecureDeviceforCHCData**
+**o DLP-001-2606-Allow-AllApps-AllUsers-PhishingResistantMFAforCHCData**
-(Require compliant and secure access workstation for confidential and highly confidential data)
+(Require phishing-resistant MFA for confidential & highly confidential data access)

-This policy ensures secure access to confidential and highly confidential data by requiring compliant and secure workstations.
-The reasoning behind this approach lies in minimizing the risk of unauthorized access and safeguarding sensitive information within controlled environments.
-By mandating workstations that adhere to strict security protocols, it reduces vulnerabilities posed by devices that may lack adequate protections or contain unauthorized software.

-Prerequisites for implementing this policy include the availability of secure workstations specifically configured to limit the number and type of applications installed.
-These workstations must be tailored to handle sensitive data exclusively, excluding potentially risky components such as email clients.
-Additionally, organizations must ensure the proper configuration and maintenance of these workstations to guarantee their effectiveness in protecting critical resources.
+**Description:** Requires phishing-resistant MFA, such as FIDO2 security keys, certificate-based authentication, or Windows Hello for Business, when users access applications tagged as Confidential or Highly Confidential.
+This protects sensitive applications even if a password or weaker MFA method is compromised through phishing.
+The control helps reduce unauthorized access to high-value assets.

-**o	DLP002-Allow-AllApps-AllUsers-PhisingResistantMFAforCHCData**
+**o DLP-002-2606-Block-AllApps-AllUsers-RequireCompliantSecureDeviceforCHCData**
-(Require phising-resistent MFA for confidential and highly confidential data)
+(Require compliant, secure workstation for confidential & highly confidential data)

-This policy mandates the use of phishing-resistant multi-factor authentication (MFA) for accessing confidential and highly confidential data.
-It ensures that users provide multiple secure forms of verification, such as hardware tokens, which are challenging for attackers to compromise.

-The reasoning behind this approach lies in minimizing the risks associated with phishing attacks.
-By requiring advanced authentication mechanisms, the policy significantly reduces the likelihood of unauthorized access, thereby protecting sensitive information from potential threats, including financial loss, reputational damage, and legal consequences.

-Prerequisites for implementing this policy include the availability of hardware tokens or similar secure verification tools.

-**o	DLP003-Block-AllApps-Guests-BlockAccessToCHCData**
-(Block access to highly confidential apps for non-employees)

-By default, this policy blocks GuestsOrExternalUsers from accessing confidential or highly confidential data.
-The policy can be modified to also include groups of users which have an internal account in the organization but are considered to be externals, such as contractors with a temporary hire.
+**Description:** Blocks access to Confidential or Highly Confidential applications from devices that are not fully managed and specially secured.
+The policy uses device filters, such as a corporate secure client attribute, together with compliance state so that only approved secure endpoints can access sensitive data.
+This helps ensure that high-sensitivity data is accessed only from hardened and monitored devices, such as Privileged Access Workstations.
+Prerequisite: Establish a reliable method to identify secure devices, such as Intune compliance policies, directory extension attributes, or dedicated device groups.

-**o	DLP004-Block-AllApps-AllUsers-AllowSpecificCountriesOnlyForCHCData**
+**o DLP-003-2606-Block-AllApps-AllUsers-AllowSpecificCountriesOnlyForCHCData**
-(Allow access to CHC data only from specific countries)
+(Allow access to CHC data only from specific countries/regions)

-This policy is based on a named location 'Countries allowed for CHC data access' which is created by the PowerShell script and includes US (United States) and CH (Switzerland) by default.
-To change the countries allowed to access confidential or highly confidential data, the named location object must be edited.

-These policies necessitate the use of custom security attributes to ensure implementation and control.
-The attribute set is named DataSensitivity.
-It contains a multi-value attribute Classification with the values Highly Confidential and Confidential.
-The attributes are assigned to registered apps which contain highly confidential or confidential information.
+**Description:** Restricts access to Confidential or Highly Confidential applications based on geographic location.
+The script creates a named location, “Countries allowed for CHC data access,” initially including the United States and Switzerland.
+Access from outside the allowed countries is blocked.
+Organizations should adjust the country list to match data residency and compliance requirements.
+This control supports data sovereignty and limits access from untrusted regions.

+**o DLP-004-2606-Block-AllApps-Guests-BlockAccessToCHCData**
+(Block guest/external user access to confidential & highly confidential apps)

+**Description:** Blocks guest and external users from accessing applications classified as Confidential or Highly Confidential.
+Because external identities typically do not require access to the organization’s most sensitive applications or data, this policy enforces access only for trusted internal identities.
+If certain contractor accounts should be treated similarly, they can be added to the policy scope.
+These DLP policies require each sensitive application to be assigned the DataSensitivity: Classification custom attribute with the appropriate value.
+Conditional Access uses an application filter referencing those values to include the relevant applications dynamically.

 ![Picture7](/pics/Picture7.png)

 ## Persona-based Access Control